 Receive an invitation to the exclusive CineStory Retreat as well as prizes worth over $200, including:

-At the retreat, you'll receive three 90-minute one-on-one sessions with working Hollywood agents, managers, producers, development executives and other pros to discuss the writer's work and career strategy.
+**Three 90-minute one-on-one sessions with working Hollywood agents, managers, producers, development executives and other pros to discuss the writer's work and career strategy.

-At the retreat, you'll have open access to 15+ hours of small group sessions covering a wide rage of creative and business topics.
+**Open access to 15+ hours of small group sessions covering a wide rage of creative and business topics.

-Free retreat film screenings and other events.
+**Film screenings and other events.